 You can save a lot of money if you pay off debts quickly.
 For many people, the motivation is there, and they understand why it's important to eliminate debt; it's just a matter of logistics.

 What does it take to pay down your loans?
 There are several simple methods, and they're explained below.
 Before you choose one, make sure you understand how to pay off debt early with any particular lender you're using.
 There may be fees or specific steps required for that lender to credit things properly.

 Does it Make Sense to Pay off Debt Early?

 It's always a good idea to run some numbers and figure out how much you'll save (and possibly get more motivated).
-See how things will work with a loan amortization calculator, use a pre-built Excel loan calculators, or calculate loans manually on your own.
+See how things will work with a loan amortization calculator, use a pre-built Excel loan calculator, or calculate loans manually on your own.

 Just Send Money

 If you like to fly by the seat of your pants—and you’re confident that you can pay off debts on your own—just send extra payments.
 Include a note with your check saying "Apply to principal."
 That way, your lender won’t get confused; they’ll know you’re trying to pay extra, and they can contact you if anything needs to be done differently.
 But check in after the first two or three payments to be sure your instructions were understood and are being followed.

 Make One Extra Payment

 You’ll pay off debts more quickly by adding an extra monthly payment each year.
 If your monthly payment is $1200, then pay an extra $1200 sometime during the year.
 You might use money from a tax refund or bonus.

 If you’re like most people, it can be hard to come up with the extra payment.
 An alternative is to spread the extra payment out over the entire year.
 Divide your monthly payment by 12 and add that amount to each monthly payment.
 Your $1200 payment will become a $1300 payment (1200 divided by 12 equals 100; 100 plus 1200 equals 1300).